 Once they have received the grant the executor then has the authority to access the deceased’s accounts and start getting them in order ready to distribute as stated in the will.

-This is the time when the executor can start paying off companies the deceased owed money to and closing down old accounts.
+This is the time when the executor can start paying off any debts and closing down old accounts.

 The final stage of the executor’s duties is the distribution of the estate.
-This involves handing out the deceased’s belongings in accordance to the will and, although it sounds relatively straight forward, is often the time when family feuds arise.
+This involves complying with the will regarding any specific gifts and paying out legacies after completing the estate accounts and paying any debts and/or Inheritance Tax.
+This is unfortunately often the time when family probate feuds arise.

 Another common problem which can arise at the point of distribution is when unknown relatives or friends are named in the will and, subsequently, need to be traced in order to be given what is rightfully theirs.

-If you are an executor or an administrator of an estate and need probate solicitors in North London or London generally, please do get in touch.
+If you are an executor or an administrator of an estate and need probate solicitors, please do get in touch.